Introducing Physical Exercise,

 • Rule of Aging: The physical and mental functions that we keep using thrive, while those we fail to use regularly diminish.

-• The biggest impact on your health and fitness will come from aerobic exercise.
+• The biggest impact on your wellness and level of fitness will come from aerobic exercise.

 • The benefits of anaerobic exercise will be very important in your eighties, nineties, and beyond.